insight-platform/Savant/docs/adapters.md

 - `CHUNK_SIZE` - Chunk size in frames.
 The whole stream of incoming frames with meta-data is split into separate parts and written to separate folders with consecutive numbering.
 If a message about the end of the data stream (generated by the module or source-adapter) comes, the recording to a new folder starts, even if there are less than the specified number of frames.
 Default value is 10000.
 A value of 0 disables chunking within one continuous stream of frames by source_id.
 - `SKIP_FRAMES_WITHOUT_OBJECTS` - Flag that indicates whether frames with 0 objects should be skipped in output.
 Default value is False.
 - `SOURCE_ID` - Optional filter to receive frames with a specific source ID only.
-- `SOURCE_ID_PREFIX` - Optional filter to receive frames with a source ID prefix only.
+- `SOURCE_ID_PREFIX` - Optional filter to receive frames with a source ID prefix only;
 - `IN-ENDPOINT` - ZeroMQ socket endpoint for the adapter's input, i.e., the module output.
 Default value is 'ipc:///tmp/zmq-sockets/output-video.ipc'.
 - `IN_TYPE` - ZeroMQ socket type for the adapter's input.
 Default value is 'SUB'.
 - `IN_BIND` - Flag specifies whether the adapter's input should be bound or connected to the specified endpoint.
 If True, the input is bound; otherwise, it's connected.
 Default value is False.